 Some of the Balan family moved to Ireland, but this topic is not covered in this excerpt.
-Another 108 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Balan Settlers in Canada in the 19th Century